-Further, it was held that HREOC had erred in its approach to reasonableness and its conclusion that the application of the quota to Dr Siddiqui was unreasonable.197 The Court approved of the following test of 'reasonableness'198 articulated by Bowen CJ and Gummow J in Secretary, Department of Foreign Affairs & Trade v Styles:199
+Further, it was held that the Commission had erred in its approach to reasonableness and its conclusion that the application of the quota to Dr Siddiqui was unreasonable.
+The Court approved of the following test of 'reasonableness' articulated by Bowen CJ and Gummow J in Secretary, Department of Foreign Affairs & Trade v Styles:

 The test of reasonableness is less demanding than one of necessity, but more demanding than one of convenience ...
 The criterion is an objective one, which requires the court to weigh the nature and extent of the discriminatory effect, on the one hand, against the reason advanced in favour of the requirement or condition on the other.
-All the circumstances of the case must be taken into account.200
+All the circumstances of the case must be taken into account.

 Heerey J observed that the relevant 'circumstances of the case' included, but were not limited to, the personal impact of the requirement on Dr Siddiqui.
-Also relevant were the reasons for which the AMC had imposed the requirement.201 In assessing whether or not a requirement is 'reasonable', the focus is on 'reason and rationality' rather than whether the requirement is 'one with which all people or even most people agree'.202
+Also relevant were the reasons for which the AMC had imposed the requirement.
+In assessing whether or not a requirement is 'reasonable', the focus is on 'reason and rationality' rather than whether the requirement is 'one with which all people or even most people agree'.

-The Court held that once it was accepted, as HREOC had done, that a quota of 200 could lawfully be imposed, it was 'impossible to say that it [was] not a rational application of that quota to select the first 200 candidates in order of merit'.203
+The Court held that once it was accepted, as the Commission had done, that a quota of 200 could lawfully be imposed, it was 'impossible to say that it [was] not a rational application of that quota to select the first 200 candidates in order of merit'.

-In Commonwealth Bank of Australia v Human Rights & Equal Opportunity Commission,204 Sackville J confirmed (in the context of the SDA) that in assessing reasonableness, 'the question is not simply whether the alleged discriminator could
+In Commonwealth Bank of Australia v Human Rights & Equal Opportunity Commission, Sackville J confirmed (in the context of the SDA) that in assessing reasonableness, 'the question is not simply whether the alleged discriminator could have made a "better" or more informed decision'.
+However, his Honour cautioned against an over reliance on 'logic' in assessing reasonableness: